basp/aardwolf/mapper.md

 * `lstubs` lists all the current room's exit stubs
 * `lrmexits` removes all the current room's exits
 * `lrmarea <area_name>` removes a known area

-### Smart
-* `lautocoords` sets the current room's coordinates based on the previous room's coordinates and the last movement.
-* `lautoexits` sets the current room's exits based on GMCP data.

 ## Behavior
 Whenever you enter a new area the mapper will assume the first room to be at coordinates `x, y, z = 0, 0, 0`.
 The mapper will automatically create areas and rooms.
 However, it does not automatically try to position (e.g. assign coordinates) to rooms.
 This means that (for now) all the new rooms will be created at `0 0 0` position.